Abell 1430: A merging cluster with exceptional diffuse radio emission: Galaxy cluster merger and diffuse emission

 \subsection{A radio halo in A1430-A}

 In the field of A1430, no diffuse emission has been previously reported.
-For the first time, the LoTSS observations reveal extended, diffuse radio emission in this cluster, as shown in Fig.\,\ref{fig::LoTSS-highres}.
-However, the bright, tailed radio galaxies and other compact sources, see Tab.\,\ref{tab::compactsources} in the field had to be subtracted before the diffuse emission can be imaged at a low resolution which allows us to achieve a signal-to-noise ratio sufficiently high to determine the flux density and morphology of the emission.
-Fig.\,\ref{fig::radio_galaxies} shows high-resolution LOFAR images of the three tailed radio galaxies.
-These images have been used to model the radio galaxies and to subtract them from the visibilities before imaging the diffuse emission.
-The analysis of the halo emission is affected by source c.
-It is apparently a head-tailed radio galaxy with a rather straight tail.
-The source can be reasonably well modelled and subtracted.
+For the first time, the LoTSS observations showed evidence for extended, diffuse radio emission in this cluster.
+As discussed in Sec.\,\ref{sec::uncoverdiffuse}, the bright, tailed radio galaxies and other compact sources in the field have to be subtracted before the diffuse emission can be imaged at a low resolution allowing to determine the flux density and morphology of the diffuse emission.

 After subtracting the radio galaxies we re-imaged with a resolution of about 25\,arcsec, see Fig.\,\ref{fig::diffuse}.
 The main cluster component A clearly shows diffuse emission with a largest linear size of about 700\,kpc and a morphology very similar to the X-ray morphology.
 Based on these morphological properties, we classify the diffuse radio emission in A1430-A as a radio halo.